kazhala/dotbare/README.md

 1. init git bare repository

-   Note: by default, `dotbare finit` will set up a bare repo in \$HOME/.cfg, to customize location and various other settings, checkout [customization](#customization)
+   Note: by default, `dotbare finit` will set up a bare repository in \$HOME/.cfg, to customize location and various other settings, checkout [customization](#customization)

    ```sh